return to CJH Home page

 Notes:

-(1) The Jewish Family Services Association, founded in 1875 as the Hebrew Immigration Aid Society, has been changing to meet community needs for 135 years.
+(1) The Jewish Family Services Association, founded as the Hebrew Immigration Aid Society, has been changing to meet community needs since 1875.
 Its History page, once blank, now offers a video: Faces Not Forgotten - A JFSA Retrospective.
-But for those whose internet setup doesn't support video or who aren't willing to devote 12 minutes to watching the video, no other history is provided: no text, no images.
+But for those whose internet setup doesn't support video or who aren't willing to devote 12 minutes to watching the video, there is no other history - no text, no images - about the Jewish organization with perhaps the richest history of all.

 click to watch video